 Applied Science AS

-This program will serve graduates of the EMS Academy at Franciscan Saint Anthony’s Hospital, along with other EMS graduates in the Northwest Indiana region.
+This program will serve graduates of the EMS Academy at Franciscan Health Crown Point, along with other EMS graduates in the Northwest Indiana region.
 The program provides one year of general education to offer the opportunities for EMS Academy graduates to complete an Associate degree.

 The program is offered in partnership with the Franciscan Alliance and will serve adult learners who are seeking to further their education as EMT and who also aspire to future career opportunities in healthcare.